Teemu-A/TicketSupervisor/README.md

     user: uuu                          # A valid user id for the ServiceNow
     pwd: "ppp"                         # Password here, or as start argument -p
     ignore_case: True                  # Do not care about the casing when matching
-    first_match_only: True             # Process just the first matchinf rule
+    first_match_only: True             # Process just the first matching rule
 #   proxy: http://rrr:8080             # Proxy, in case needed
 #   sleep_sec_between: 20              # Wait time in seconds between loops
 #   snc_table: incident                # Name of snc table to process, e.g. sc_req_item